-We would commend the three Opinions now before you (which so clearly point out the inconsistent and illegal position the Colony are now placed in) to the most earnest and immediate consideration of the Government, and trust that the Executive will at once recognise their legal obligations and pay in the course of the week the arrears of interest due to the Company; for it seems to us that, if the Government are still unprepared to perform their guarantee when the consideration for it has been faithfully rendered, the shareholders and bondholders in England can only assume that the Government intend to persist in treating the Contract obligations of the Colony with indifference, and the lawful and honest claim of the Company with contempt.
+We would commend the three Opinions now before you (which so clearly point out the inconsistent and illegal position the Colony are now placed in) to the most earnest and immediate consideration of the Government, and trust that the Executive will at once recognise their legal obligations and pay in the course of the week the arrears of interest due to the Company; for it seems to us that, if the Government are still unprepared to perform their guarantee when the consideration for it has been faithfully rendered, the shareholders and bondholders in England can only assume that the Government intend to persist in treating the Contract obligations of the Colony with indifference and the lawful and honext claim of the Company with contract. with indifference, and the lawful and honest claim of the Company with contempt.

-We have the honor to be, Sir.
+We have the honor to be, Sir,

-Your obedient Servants,
+Your obedient Servants, DOBSON & MITCHELL,

-DOBSON & MITCHELL.